Top 12 Venture Capital Firms for Marketplace Startups

 4. Diverse Angels

-Based in Los Angeles, Diverse Angels is an angel group and venture capital firm founded with the mission of increasing representation within the investment community.
-They focus on seed and early-stage companies across a wide range of technology sectors.
+Founded in 2021, Diverse Angels is an angel group and venture capital firm with a clear mission: to increase the representation of diverse investors and founders in the startup ecosystem.
+Based in Los Angeles, the firm invests in seed and early-stage companies across a broad set of industries.

-- Industries of focus: Marketplace, E-Commerce, Health Care, Software, Payments, Blockchain
+- Industries of focus: Marketplace, E-Commerce, Health Care, Software, Gaming, Payments

 - Founded: 2021